 - Owner title insurance is completely optional, but paying this one-time fee will protect you from unexpected issues with the home’s title for as long as you own the house.

-Purchasing both insurance policies is usually a good idea, and the combined cost is only about 0.5% of the home’s purchase price.
+Purchasing both insurance policies is usually a good idea, and a lender’s title insurance is typically required if you’re getting a mortgage.
+The combined cost is about 0.5% of the home’s purchase price.

 12. What should my down payment be on a house?